9QIX/HTB-SOCAnalystPrerequisites/README.md

 **Cubes:** +10 (UPDATED) 🔄

 Breaking down the penetration testing process into stages, this module offers in-depth discussions and examples, covering pre-engagement steps and contract establishment criteria.

+### Network Enumeration with Nmap 🌐🕵️

+**Level:** Easy
+**Sections:** 12
+**Cubes:** +10

+Focusing on the widely used Nmap tool, this module imparts the fundamentals necessary for effective network enumeration.

+### Intro to Assembly Language 💻🧠

+**Level:** Medium
+**Sections:** 24
+**Cubes:** +20

+Building the core foundation for Binary Exploitation, this module teaches Computer Architecture and Assembly language basics.

+## Getting Started 🚀

+To embark on this learning journey, simply navigate through the modules in sequence, ensuring a solid understanding of each before proceeding.
+The progress bar will update as you advance, guiding you through the SOC Analyst Prerequisites path.

+Happy learning! 🌟